Introduction to Clinical Research Summer Course

 - Review and evaluate the main study designs used in clinical research: case-control, cohort, clinical trials, cross-sectional and meta-analyses.

 - Prepare and review a research project.

-Instruction is only offered online and can be taken for non-credit or credit.
-Reference the ICTR course website for full course information including a detailed schedule.
+Instruction is expected to be offered online via zoom.
+Any updates will be announced via email to registered students and on the ICTR website.
+SOM Fellows may register for credit at no extra cost.
+Reference the ICTR course website for full course information including registration instructions, course dates, and detailed schedule information.
 Students must submit an abstract for a research project prior to the beginning of the course.
-Please register early as space is limited.
+Instructions will be sent in an email after registration.